Kaminate/tac/README.md

-# Tac 3D Game Engine
-This repository contains the full source code, game assets, and formal documentation for the Tac 3D game engine.
+This repository contains the full source code, game assets, and formal documentation for the Tac 2D game engine.

 # Repository Structure
 ```